Skip to content Skip to footer

 Newsletters are widely recognized as valuable engagement, conversion and retention tools.
 So it's no wonder that they're considered an essential part of any good onboarding journey.

-At El Confidencial, for instance, readers who are registered for a newsletter have a 15% greater chance of renewing their subscription.
+At El Confidencial, for instance, readers who are registered for a have a 15% greater chance of renewing their subscription.
 At La Vanguardia, is reduced by 50% when a subscriber is signed up to the newsletter, and this content has proven to build subscriber loyalty.

-According to data from EL PAÍS, 63% of subscribers are signed up to a newsletter which has proven to directly impact churn, reducing it by up to 22%.
-Premium newsletter subscribers have 29% lower churn, whilst this figure is at 15% for users.
+According to from EL PAÍS, 63% of subscribers are signed up to a newsletter which has proven to directly impact churn, reducing it by up to 22%.
+Premium newsletter subscribers have 29% lower churn, whilst this figure is at 15% for app users.

 At The Financial Times, research has proven that 18% of engaged subscribers would be disengaged if it wasn't for the newsletters.
 What's more, they're also hugely impactful when it comes to lifetime value.

-How are encouraging new subscribers to sign up to a newsletter within the first minutes of converting?
+How are publishers encouraging new subscribers to sign up to a newsletter within the first minutes of converting?

 The essentials for newsletter sign up onboarding step: